murzilius/jsudoku/README.md

 `</rulesets>`
 `</configuration>`
 `</plugin>`
-As a result code have pased test that defined in basic.xml file The task is over thanks for attention.
+As a result code have pased test that defined in basic.xml file.

+It was interesting chalange.
+The task is over thanks for attention.